Dimitrov beats Del Potro for first time to reach Cincinnati quarters

 The unseeded Sugita overcame Russian Karen Khachanov 6-7(0) 6-3 6-3 before a thunderstorm forced play to be suspended for more than two hours.

-Two months ago, the 28-year-old Japanese captured his first ATP World Tour title at the Antalya Open, adding to three ATP Challenger Tour crowns won in 2017.
+The 28-year-old Japanese captured his first ATP World Tour title at the Antalya Open in July, adding to three ATP Challenger Tour events won in 2017.

-"I don't underestimate his ability to play good tennis.
-(When) you're in the quarter-final of a Masters 1000 anything can happen.
-He's pretty determined, and he's pretty excited to play so that makes him even more dangerous."

-Dimitrov got off to a great start by opening up a 3-0 lead against Del Potro, who failed to convert a break point on the Bulgarian's serve at 3-5, 30-40.
+Dimitrov got off to a great start by opening up a 3-0 lead against Del Potro.

 Del Potro mirrored Dimitrov by winning the first three games of the second set but could not convert three set point chances at 5-4, before the Argentine began to struggle in the heat.